ElNeoX-dev/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 The ERASURECODING\_POLICY is name of the policy for the file.
 If a erasure coding policy is setted on that file, it will return name of the policy.
 If no erasure coding policy is setted, it will return \"Replicated\" which means it use replication storage strategy.

+The -s option shows the snapshot counts for each directory.

 Example:

 * `hadoop fs -count hdfs://nn1.example.com/file1 hdfs://nn2.example.com/file2`